-The section referred to as Taroko Gorge is the first 19 kilometers of Provincial Highway 8, or the Central Cross-Island Highway as it follows the Liwu River upstream.
+The section referred to as Taroko Gorge is the first 19 kilometers of Provincial Highway 8, or the Central Cross-Island Highway as it follows the Liwu River upstream and then continues on to Taichung city.
 Popular as it is among tourists, especially from China and domestic ones on weekends and holidays, you can still enjoy many of Taroko Gorge’s attractions in relative silence if you get an early start or do one of the gorge’s many hikes.

 There are two train stops that are relevant for getting from Taipei to Taroko Gorge: Tiny Xincheng (Taroko Gorge) station is much closer to the gorge, but has few facilities and accommodations.
 The next stop, Hualien station in the county capital, is further away but has way more hotels, hostels, restaurants, night markets, and so on.